 (Don’t miss: If you’re hitting the road with your sweetheart for the first time, try to visit some of the most romantic cities in the world (according to us!)) →

 It’s amazing just how much security people derive from their possessions.
 When people ask this question, it comes from the fear of losing that security during travel.

 First of all, we do still have some stuff!
-Yes, we did sell our cars, our house, all our furniture and most of our clothes, books, records, appliances etc when we decided to take up a nomadic lifestyle.
+Yes, we did sell our cars, our house, all our furniture and most of our clothes, books, records, appliances etc when we decided to start our travel life.

 But we kept the stuff that means the most to us!

 We still have about a thousand vinyl records stored away, plus our incredibly comfy bed, lots of clothes that we still love, a few pieces of our favourite art, and even some dishes that we’ve had for a decade!

 They are all in a storage unit on Vancouver Island.
 It’s weird, but when we go visit that storage space and dig through our boxes, it’s a little like coming home.